rbturnbull/ausdex/README.md

 ## Credits

-Robert Turnbull (University of Melbourne)
+* Robert Turnbull (University of Melbourne)
-Jonathan Garber (University of Melbourne)
+* Jonathan Garber (University of Melbourne)

+These authors contributed equally.